YZYLAB/solana-swap/README.md

 Easiest way to add Solana based swaps to your project.
 Uses the Solana Swap api from [https://docs.solanatracker.io](https://docs.solanatracker.io)

+## Update July 12
+You can now use "auto" on amount to automatically set the amount to the Balance of that token in the wallet.
+Only for Swap not for Rate endpoints!
+Jito has been added to the library with example below.

 ## UPDATE - July 9: Swap API has been updated, way faster and supporting new markets!

 ## Now supporting